JeffersonLab/AIOP-PIER/examples/Flappy_Bird_gymnasium/README.md

 You can run it multiple times to see how well it plays with different randomization of the obstacles.

 ### Exporting to ONNX
-You can also convert the saved model to *ONNX* format and have the AI play it using that.
+You can also convert the saved model to *ONNX* format and have the AI play using that.
 It should be equivalent to the above.
 This is just here to demonstrate a way to port the model into a format that can be used by other programming languages or on systems that may have very limited resources.
-Note that there are actually 2 models required for inference: the policy model and the action model.
+Note that there are actually 2 models required for inference: the ***policy*** model and the ***action*** model.
 These are automatically chained together when using them in the *PPO*(stable_baselines3) form used above.
 This form though requires the two models to be dealt with mannually.
 Export the models to *ONNX* and then test that those files can be used to play the game with this:

 ~~~bash
 python3 flappy_RL_export.py